 Satellite Office Bayfield Location 49 W Mill St Bayfield, CO 81122 Phone: (970) 259-2202 Monday–Friday: 8 a.m.–5 p.m.

-Generally speaking, the symptoms of dry eye can be related to the quality or quantity of tear production.
+Generally speaking, dry eye symptoms can be related to the quality or quantity of tear production.
 To understand dry eye, it’s important to understand how the eye lubricates itself and the purpose tears serve.

 Tears aren’t just salt water.
 Instead, they contain 3 layers: an outermost oily layer, a watery middle layer, and an innermost mucus-based layer.
 The mucus layer helps distribute the tear across the eye with each blink, while the oil layer prevents the tear from evaporating too quickly.